AlexisTM/yeelight-ws/README.md

 # yeelight-ws
 This is an example of a web-based Yeelight control system handled with a websocket.
 It allows to control all the lights in your house simultaneously, including the JIAYOUE 650 background light.

+This is a project is about testing the capabilities of different libraries and is not for users.

 Note that I am not a graphic designer.

 > This is running on a Raspberry Pi Zero